httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 This specification requires that a server send both an Alternative Service advertisement and host content in a well-known location to send HTTP requests over TLS.
-Servers SHOULD take suitable measures to assure that the content of the well-known resource remains under their control.
+Servers SHOULD take suitable measures to ensure that the content of the well-known resource remains under their control.
 Likewise, because the Alt-Svc header field is used to describe policies across an entire origin, servers SHOULD NOT permit user content to set or modify the value of this header.